Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Demystifying the power of pseudo-labeling

-In this section, we will demystify the power of pseudo-labeling.
-We will explain why the overhead incurred by imperfect pseudo-labels can be negligible compared to excess risk bounds for the candidate models.
-We will also present a bias-variance decomposition of the overhead.
-The results will be illustrated by numerical simulations.
+In this section, we will explain why the overhead incurred by imperfect pseudo-labels can be negligible compared to excess risk bounds for the candidate models.
+We will present a bias-variance decomposition of this overhead for general settings, which may be of independent interest.
+The results will be illustrated through numerical simulations.